aurora-opensource/xviz/docs/protocol-schema/declarative-ui.md

 client.
 The component displays a list of options populated by a XVIZ variable stream, and allows the user to select one of them.
 This also known as a "combobox" or "dropdown".

-When a new option is selected the client sends backend a message (TODO specify me) with the updated value then:
+When a new option is selected the client sends backend a message reconfiguration with the updated value then:

 - The backend responds with an updated view of the world for the current time